VictorVanthilt/PEPS-Poster/4EUPlus.typ

 #let peps_fig_scale = 50%

 = Definition
 Projected Entangled Pair States (PEPS) are a class of tensor network states that efficiently parametrise quantum states with finite entanglement.
-They are a generalization of Matrix Product States (MPS).
+They are a generalization of (1D) Matrix Product States (MPS) to arbitrary dimension.

 #align(horizon)[
 #grid(